symfony/symfony-docs/reference/configuration/twig.rst

 The service implementing
 :class:`Symfony\\Component\\Mime\\HtmlToTextConverter\\HtmlToTextConverterInterface`
-that will be used to automatically create the text part of an email from its HTML contents when not explicitely defined.
+that will be used to automatically create the text part of an email from its HTML contents when not explicitly defined.

 number_format
 ~~~~~~~~~~~~~